andreimuntean/InstantMessagingClient/README.md

 # InstantMessagingClient
-Allows users to connect to a specified server and chat.
+Allows users to chat on any given server that accepts GET/POST requests.